 Instructions

-- To begin, combine the rye flour, oil, molasses, salt, yeast, caraway seeds, water, and 2 cups of the bread flour in the bowl of your stand mixer.
-Turn on your mixer (fitted with the dough hook) and while it mixes, gradually add in the remaining 2 cups of bread flour.
+- Turn on your mixer (fitted with the dough hook) and while it mixes, gradually add in the remaining 2 cups of bread flour.
 Let the mixer run for 6 minutes.
-Take the dough out, form it into a ball, and then place it in a lightly oiled bowl.
-Turn the dough to coat the top with oil.

-- An hour later, the dough should have doubled in size.
-On a lightly floured surface, turn the dough out and cut it in half.
-Pat the dough out into a rectangle that is about 7×14 inches.
+- Pat one half of the dough out into a rectangle that is about 7×14 inches.
 Starting on a long side, roll the dough tightly into a log.
-Place the loaves on a baking stone or sheet tucking the ends underneath.
-I am using a well-seasoned stone.
-If using a cookie sheet or unseasoned stone, line it with parchment paper or lightly grease it first.
-Cover with the tea towel again and place it back in its warm location to rise again.
+Place the loaves on a baking stone or baking sheet tucking the ends underneath.
+The baking sheet/stone should be lined with parchment paper or lightly greased.
+Repeat with the other dough portion.

-- In a small dish, beat an egg white until frothy.
-Brush the egg white over the loaves.
-When your oven is fully heated, bake the bread for 30-35 minutes or until they sound hollow when tapped.
+- When your oven is fully heated, bake the bread for 30-35 minutes or until they sound hollow when tapped.

 - Remove the loaves to a rack and cool.
-Enjoy!

 Nutrition